ember-redux/ember-redux/_posts/2016-04-01-introduction.markdown

 });
 ```

-In the example my function takes 2 arguments.
-The first is simply the state that we will later render in a web component.
-Notice this will start as `undefined` so we will begin with a default value of `0`.
+In the code sample above you can see the function takes 2 arguments.
+The first is the current state of the application.
+In the first pass this value will be `undefined` and at the very end you will notice the function returns a value of `0` (acting as our default state).
+This return value now represents the next state of the application and we will render it using our web component a bit later.
+It's important to note that the second time this reducer function is called we start with a state value of `0`.

-The action represents some intent of the program to help us know what operation should occur.
-If you were to `console.log` the action during the first pass you would see a custom INIT action that redux will pass if we provide no other action is present.
-This means we will simply return the value of `0` and exit the function.
+The action represents some intent of the program to help us know what operation or transformation we should perform.
+If you were to `console.log` the action during the first pass you would see a custom INIT action that redux will pass if we provide no other action.
+During the second pass, if we provided an action with type `ADD` we will increment the value and return it as the next state.

-We can now update the `createStore` function above to take this new reducer function as it's the required argument we are missing.
+We can now update the `createStore` function above to take this new reducer function as it's the required argument we are missing earlier.

 ```js
 import Redux from 'npm:redux';